 It took about a full 6 weeks before I was completely transitioned over.
 And I still occasionally get emails from people who aren’t receiving what they opted-in for because I messed up somewhere.

-The only thing that I can recommend to you when it comes to doing this is hire someone.
-I outsourced the switch to an amazing lady named Kim (hire Kim on Upwork) who someone recommended to me, and it was the best money I’ve ever spent.
+The only thing that I can recommend to you when it comes to doing this is hire someone to help.

 Want to tackle the process yourself?
 You’ll be lost without my migration checklist.